Skip to contents

 log2phosdata <- log2(phosdata.df)

-The following vignettes show how to use the functions provided in PTMsToPathways to analyze data stored in a variable called ptmtable.
+The Creating Networks vignette show how to use the functions provided in PTMsToPathways to analyze data stored in a variable called ptmtable.

 Optional data processing steps